Religious Studies & Philosophy

 The subject is essay based and requires a commitment to independent reading and research; working through often complex issues and being able to write persuasively, with reference to wider scholars and original texts.

-Philosophy of religion starts with a study of the Ancient Greek thinking about the nature of existence, through the Middle Ages to modern arguments for and against the existence of God.
+- Philosophy of Religion starts with a study of Ancient Greek thinking about the nature of existence, through the Middle Ages to modern arguments for and against the existence of God.

-Ethics (Moral Philosophy) considers a range of approaches to ethical reasoning and applies these theories to a range of practical situations.
+- Ethics considers a variety of approaches to ethical reasoning and applies these theories to a range of practical situations.